Low Rank Approximation with Entrywise $\ell_1$-Norm Error: Introduction

-We also give a number of results for variants of $\ell_1$-low rank approximation which are studied for Frobenius norm low rank approxiation; prior to our work nothing was known about these problems.
+We also give a number of results for variants of $\ell_1$-low rank approximation which are studied for Frobenius norm low rank approximation; prior to our work nothing was known about these problems.

 {\bf Column Subset Selection and CUR Decomposition:} In the column subset selection problem, one seeks a small subset $C$ of columns of $A$ for which there is a matrix $X$ for which $\|CX-A\|$ is small, under some norm.
 The matrix $CX$ provides a low rank approximation to $A$ which is often more interpretable, since it stores actual columns of $A$, preserves sparsity, etc. These have been extensively studied when the norm is the Frobenius or operator norm (see, e.g., \cite{bmd09,dr10,bdm11} and the references therein).
 We initiate the study of this problem with respect to the $\ell_1$-norm.
 We first prove an existence result, namely, that there exist matrices $A$ for which any subset $C$ of $\poly(k)$ columns satisfies $\min_X \|CX-A\|_1 \geq k^{1/2-\gamma} \cdot \min_{\textrm{rank-}k\textrm{ matrices~}A'}\|A-A'\|_1$, where $\gamma > 0$ is an arbitrarily small constant.
 This result is in stark contrast to the Frobenius norm for which for every matrix there exist $O(\frac{k}{\epsilon})$ columns for which the approximation factor is $1+\epsilon$.
 We also show that our bound is nearly optimal in this regime, by showing for every matrix there exists a subset of $O(k \log k)$ columns providing an $O(\sqrt{k \log k})$-approximation.
 One can find such columns in $\poly(n) d^{O(k \log k)}$ time by enumerating and evaluating the cost of each subset.
-Although this is exponential in $k$, we show it is possible to find $O(k \log k)$ columns providing an $O(\sqrt{k \log k} \log d)$-approximation in polynomial time for every $k$.
+Although this is exponential in $k$, we show it is possible to find $O(k \log k)$ columns providing a larger $O(k \log k \log d)$-approximation in polynomial time for every $k$.